qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/03_vector.rst

     if error == QgsVectorFileWriter.NoError:
       print "success again!"

-  Third parameter specifies output text encoding.
+  The third parameter specifies output text encoding.
 Only some drivers need this for correct operation - shapefiles are one of those --- however in case you are not using international characters you do not have to care much about the encoding.
-The fourth parameter that we left as None may specify destination CRS --- if a valid instance of :class:`QgsCoordinateReferenceSystem` is passed, the layer is transformed to that CRS.
+The fourth parameter that we left as ``None`` may specify destination CRS --- if a valid instance of :class:`QgsCoordinateReferenceSystem` is passed, the layer is transformed to that CRS.

-  For valid driver names please consult the `supported formats by OGR`_ --- you should pass the value in "Code" column as the driver name.
+  For valid driver names please consult the `supported formats by OGR`_ --- you should pass the value in `the "Code" column as the driver name.
 Optionally you can set whether to export only selected features, pass further driver-specific options for creation or tell the writer not to create attributes --- look into the documentation for full syntax.